SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Force Bulwark

 You can shield yourself and others with psychokinetic force.
 As a bonus action, you can expend 1 Force Point and choose creatures, which can include you, that you can see within 30 feet of you, up to a number of creatures equal to your Intelligence modifier (minimum of one creature).
 Each of the chosen creatures is protected by half cover for 1 minute or until you're incapacitated.
+You can use this feature once per long rest without expending a Force Point.

 ### Level 18

 * Telekinetic Grasp

 You can expend 1 Force Point to cast the Telekinesis spell, requiring no components, and your spellcasting ability for the spell is Intelligence.
 On each of your turns while you concentrate on the spell, including the turn when you cast it, you can make one attack with a weapon as a bonus action.
+You can use this feature once per long rest without expending a Force Point.